You are free to republish this article both online and in print. We ask that you follow some simple guidelines.

 A little comedy during school break never hurt no one, and Mr. Bean Animated Series packs just the right amount of comedy and quirkiness for kids looking for a good laugh.
 This animates sitcom follows the adventures and mishaps of Mr. Bean as he tries and fails through life, even in the simplest tasks, of course with hilarious consequences that all kids can find delightful.
 Stream Mr. Bean Animated Series now on Showmax.

-For movies, check out The Smurfs, Madagascar, Madagascar 2: Escape to Africa, Despicable Me, Shrek 2 and Shrek The Third
+For movies, check out The Smurfs, Despicable Me, Turbo, Khumba and The Croods.

 If you have lower primary school kids, they might enjoy some edutainment with Ubongo Kids, also streaming on Showmax.